-Every two years the International Law Association stages a major biennial conference, hosted by different national branches, that bring together the leading international lawyers, international law academics, and members of governments and international organizations from around the world.
+Every two years the International Law Association stages a major biennial conference, hosted by different national branches, that brings together the leading international lawyers, international law academics, and members of governments and international organizations from around the world.
+The next biennial conference will be held in Athens, Greece on June 25-28, 2024.

 A major focus of each conference is on the work of the ILA’s committees and study groups, but plenary sessions and other panels address a wide range of leading international law issues.
 In August 2008, the Brazilian Branch hosted the seventy-third biennial conference in Rio de Janiero.
-In 2016, the site was Durban, South Africa.
-And in 2018, the 78th biennial conference was held in Sydney, Australia.
+In 2016, the site was Johannesburg, South Africa.
+In 2018, the 78th biennial conference was held in Sydney, Australia.

 The United States has hosted six of the ILA’s biennial conferences.
 Buffalo, New York was the location of the eighteenth conference in 1899, and the twenty-fourth was held in Portland, Maine in 1907.
 New York City was the site of the thirty-sixth (1930), the forty-eighth (1958), and the fifty-fifth (1972) ILA biennial conferences.